traject/traject/README.md

 Pull requests should come with tests, as well as docs where applicable.
 Docs can be inline rdoc-style, edits to this README, and/or extra files in ./docs -- as appropriate for what needs to be docs.

+**Inline api docs** Note that our [`.yardopts` file](./.yardopts) used by rdoc.info to generate online api docs has a `--markup markdown` specified -- inline class/method docs are in markdown, not rdoc.

 ## TODO